 |Private Transfer from Palma Airport to S’Illot||Aprox.
 Price|

 |Car (1-4 people)||€82|

 S’Illot is on the west coast of Mallorca and is approximately 69km/43miles from Palma airport.
 The roads aren’t too busy and most of the journey is on the Ma-15.
-It’s roughly a 60-minute car journey from Palma airport.
+By taxi or car, it takes roughly 60-minutes.

 If you choose to hire a car at Palma airport to get to S’Illot, it will be about an hour to drive and isn’t too difficult.

 Simply exit the airport taking the main highway in the direction Palma city.
 This will be the Autovia Ma-19 to Palma city.

 Stay on the Ma-19 for 1.6km/1mile until the next exit at junction 6.
 Exit the Ma-19 onto the slip road you will come to a roundabout, take the third exit towards Inca on the Ma-30.

 You will approach a roundabout within the first 250metres, continue straight over this and stay on the Ma-30 for a further 1.5km/1mile until you come to a large roundabout.
 Take the first exit onto the Ma-15 heading towards Manacor.
 Stay on the Ma-15 for approximately 54km/34miles until Sant Llorenç.